 Students Will: See things from a classmate’s point of view and use explicit directions to help her find the missing airplane.

 - Optional: Give each student a printed walkie talkie (or real ones if this is being completed at home or recess!).
 The fake walkie talkies add a fun element that will remind students they can only use words, not gestures, in this game.
-And for students that are playing Zoo U, it will remind them of the Zoo U scene.

 - Give Student #1 the printed plane (or other classroom item).
 Student #2 should turn around and close her eyes, or step out into the classroom.